fatarsrl/sl-link/docs/system-messages.md

 Although its designed to store a single personal Device logo, these mechanics allow the sending of different icons during the interaction with the SLMK2, but one must remember that only one image is stored at time (so sending a new one will overwrite the old one), and that the SLMK2 does not store any information about the icon other than the raw pixel data, meaning that the Device is responsible of keeping track of the icon present in the keyboard RAM.
 Moreover it must be known that the estimated time for a complete icon transfer is measured between 50 to 70 milliseconds, that is a heavy burden for the keyboard, but on the other hand the transfer mechanics give to the Device a fair control on how much data to send and when.

-After receiving all the data, the SLMK2 stores the icon in association with the (*HostID*, *DeviceID*) couple, and will remember it also after a Logout is performed or even a timeout occurs.
+After receiving all the data, the SLMK2 stores the icon in association with the *DeviceID* couple, and will remember it also after a Logout is performed or even a timeout occurs.
 The image can then be printed on screen via a *Plot Device Icon message* (see the [Display Messages](display-messages.md) section).
 The SLMK2 is capable of storing 1 icon per Device for a total of 10 Devices, and will forget about an image in three ways: